caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

 replace github.com/gojek/turing/engines/experiment => ../../../
 ```
 NOTE: Since this example plugin module and the `engines/experiment` library belong to the same repository, the plugin
-resolves `engines/experiment` package locally and that's the reason why the `replace ...` line in added to the
+resolves `engines/experiment` package locally and that's the reason why the `replace ...` line is added to the
 bottom of `go.mod`.

 A plugin needs to serve the implementation of [Experiment Manager](./developer_guide.md#experiment-manager) (either